-Lecturer: Professor A. Mycroft No. of lectures: 16 Prerequisite course: Compiler Construction
+Lecturer: Professor A. Mycroft

+Prerequisite course: Compiler Construction

 The aims of this course are to introduce the principles of program optimisation and related issues in decompilation.
 The course will cover optimisations of programs at the abstract syntax, flowgraph and target-code level.
 It will also examine how related techniques can be used in the process of decompilation.